 Ad Tag Support by Device, Ad Timing, and Tag Protocol

-Before adding and configuring an ad tag, please reference the below advertising support matrix that outlines what Zype supports per tag type and by device.
+Before adding and configuring an ad tag, please reference the below advertising support matrix that outlines what Zype supports per tag type for Web Player (desktop and mobile browsers).

 Configuring an Ad Tag in Zype

 Zype does not create or supply ad tags.
 To configure ads, you must first obtain an ad tag from an ad network.
 An ad being served to your videos is dependent on the inventory of your ad servers at the time of the request.

 When you are ready to create and configure an ad tag for your Zype devices and apps, follow the instructions below.

 3. Name - Enter a name for the ad tag.
 The name will be used in reporting and analytics details.

 4. Target - By default, the tag targets all devices, though you may limit this by device category and type.
 If you choose to change the target, you will have to select the category or device from the list.

 - For example, to enable advertising for only your Amazon Fire TV app, target the ad tag to be “By Device” and then use the dropdown to choose the specific device: “FireTV”